 Break free from traditional quilting and all of the rules!
 Work spontaneously and show your creative expression with improv quilting, also known as improvisational quilting.
 Improv quilting is about exploring, experimenting, and enjoying the process.
 Gather your fabrics, trust your gut, and start an improv quilting adventure to express your unique artistic voice.

-Traditional quilting is about precision (do those points match perfectly) and structure.
+Traditional quilting is about precision (do those points match perfectly?) and structure.
 While improv quilting is a more free-flowing and organic approach in which quilters use their instincts to create unique, one-of-a-kind pieces.
+Improv quilting is considered a genre of modern quilting.

 In this article, we will define improv quilting, explore techniques and provide tips to get you started on your own improv quilting journey.